pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmneteventenum3.md

 **FwpmNetEventEnum3** returns only events that were logged prior to the creation of the *enumHandle* parameter.
 See [Logging](/windows/desktop/FWP/logging) for more information.

-**FwpmNetEventEnum3** is the specific implementation of **FwpmNetEventEnum**.
+**FwpmNetEventEnum3** is a specific implementation of **FwpmNetEventEnum**.
 See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also